euler-xyz/liquidation-bot-v2/README.md

    - If this is the case, the liquidation is profitable and the bot will attempt to execute the transaction.

 3. **Liquidation Execution - [Liquidator.sol](contracts/Liquidator.sol)**:
-   - If profitable, the bot constructs a transaction to call the `liquidate_single_collateral` [function](contracts/Liquidator.sol#L67) on the Liquidator contract.
+   - If profitable, the bot constructs a transaction to call the `liquidateSingleCollateral` [function](contracts/Liquidator.sol#L70) on the Liquidator contract.
    - The Liquidator contract then executes a batch of actions via the EVC containing the following steps:
      1. Enables borrow vault as a controller.
      2. Enable collateral vault as a collateral.